Motyldrogi/fansly-downloader/README.md

 This is a Google Chrome extension that adds download buttons to fansly feed and image gallerys.
 It can download images, animated images (gifs) and videos.<br><br>

 ### Best quality download:
-* Click on an image and then at the options (gear icon) in the bottom right select "View in Original Quality".
-The quality option is persistent.
+* Click on an image/video and then at the options (gear icon) in the bottom right select "View in Original Quality" or best quality available.
+The quality option for images is persistent.
 * Now click the download button at the top left to download the file.

 ### Notice: